ccbs-stradl/mdd-symptom-gwas/ext/mdd-symptom-gsem-ext.md

 MDD4b;Hypersomnia nearly every day
-MDD5;Changes in speed/amount of moving or speaking MDD5a;Psychomotor agitation nearly every day MDD5b;Psychomotor retardation nearly every day MDD6;Fatigue or loss of energy nearly every day MDD7;Feelings of worthlessness or excessive or inappropriate guilt MDD8;Diminished ability to think or concentrate, or indecisiveness
+MDD5;Changes in speed/amount of moving or speaking MDD5a;Psychomotor agitation nearly every day MDD5b;Psychomotor slowing nearly every day MDD6;Fatigue or loss of energy nearly every day MDD7;Feelings of worthlessness or excessive or inappropriate guilt MDD8;Diminished ability to think or concentrate, or indecisiveness